 Outstanding food was a major consideration when selecting the venue for our workshop, and the restaurant at Beggars Reach does not disappoint.
 A true destination restaurant, it draws visitors from miles around, and has earned its well-deserved reputation for tempting menus, featuring beautifully prepared local ingredients, and simple but elegant home cooking.

-Day 1 – Friday, 15 May 2015
+Day 1 – Friday, 23 October 2015

-Check-in to your room no later than noon, then meet us in the Breakfast Room by 1pm for a get-acquainted buffet lunch.
+Check-in to your room no later than noon, then head to the BreakfastRoom by 1pm to meet your fellow workshop participants over a get-acquainted buffet.
 Classes begin at 2pm sharp!
 Don’t be late!

-Day 2 – Saturday, 16 May 2015
+Day 2 – Saturday, 24 October 2015

-Day 3 - Sunday, 17 May 2015
+Day 3 - Sunday, 25 October 2015

-While we dine our UK-based vendors will be setting up for one of the highlights of our weekend, The Tiny Perfect Marketplace!
-Our vendors will be bringing their best wares to share with you – solids, semi-solids and variegated yarns in fibres and blends of all descriptions!
-And, our Marketplace is not just for vendors.
+At lunchtime, we’ll enjoy a traditional British Sunday roast dinner, with all the trimmings, and while we dine our UK-based vendors will be setting up for one of the highlights of our weekend: The Tiny Perfect Marketplace.
+Our vendors will be bringing their best wares to share with you – solids, semi-solids and variegated yarns in fibres and blends of all descriptions.
+Our Marketplace is not just for vendors.
 Do you spin or dye yarn?
-Make stitch markers or jewelry?
-Paint watercolors or work in wood?
+Make stitch markers or jewellery?
+Paint watercolours or work in wood?
 Something else we haven’t thought of?
-Your wares are also welcome at our Marketplace!
-We’ll be talking about this in our Gwlana Ravelry forum…come join us!
+Your wares are also welcome at our Marketplace.We’ll be talking about this in our Gwlana Ravelry forum…come join us!

-Day 4 – Monday, 18 May 2015
+Day 4 – Monday, 26 October 2015

 We’ll meet for a farewell lunch in the dining room and, if you wish, you can add your contact details to our class roster, so we can keep in touch, and share photos of our FOs when they’re complete.